menu

 Overview

 Westernport is a very small town located in the state of Maryland.
 With a population of 1,779 people and just one neighborhood, Westernport is the 204th largest community in Maryland.
-Westernport has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Westernport was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

 Unlike some towns, Westernport isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Westernport are a mix of both white- and blue-collar jobs.
-Overall, Westernport is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Westernport who work in sales jobs (13.17%), office and administrative support (11.69%), and management occupations (9.76%).
+Overall, Westernport is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Westernport who work in management occupations (14.53%), sales jobs (10.77%), and office and administrative support (9.21%).

 And if you like science, one thing you'll find is that Westernport has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.